QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ## 10. Building a larger data set

-As indicated at Step 7 in Section 8 (*Eight steps to building a DIY Call Recognizer*), it is useful to accumulate a set of recordings, some of which contain the target call and some of which *do not*.
+As indicated it is useful to accumulate a set of recordings, some of which contain the target call and some of which *do not*.
 The *negative* examples should include acoustic events that have previously been detected as FPs.

 You now have two sets of recordings, one set containing the target call(s) and one set containing previous FPs and other possible confusing acoustic events.
 The idea is to tune parameter values, while carefully watching for what effect the changes have on both data sets.

-Eventually, these two labelled data sets can be used for machine learning purposes.
+Eventually, these two labelled data sets can be used for

-In order to facilitate the determination of recognizer performance on labelled datasets, _AP_ can be run from the _Egret_ software. _Egret_ can greatly speed up the preparation of labelled datasets and can greatly improve the performance of a recognizer by more careful selection of positive and negative examples. _Egret_ is available from  [https://github.com/QutEcoacoustics/egret](https://github.com/QutEcoacoustics/egret).
+- validating the efficacy of your recognizer
+- or for machine learning purposes.

+_Egret_ is software designed to asses large datasets for recognizer performance, in an **automated** fashion.
+_Egret_ can greatly speed up the development of a recognizer because it is easier to repeatedly test small changes to your recognizer.

+_Egret_ is available from [https://github.com/QutEcoacoustics/egret](https://github.com/QutEcoacoustics/egret).